-- 3.17.1 The Council has a statutory duty to hold the Non-executive Directors individually and collectively to account for the performance of the Board.
+- 3.17.1 The Council of Governors has a statutory duty to hold the Group Non-Executive Directors individually and collectively to account for the performance of the Board.
 This includes ensuring the Board acts so that the Trust does not breach the conditions of its License.
 It remains the responsibility of the Board to design and implement agreed priorities, objectives and the overall strategy of the Trust.
 The Council is responsible for representing the interests of the Trust members and the public and staff in the governance of the Trust.
 Governors must act in the best interests of the Trust and should adhere to its values and Governors' Code of Conduct.
 Governors are responsible for regularly feeding back information about the Trust, its vision and its performance to members and the public and the stakeholder organisations that either elected or appointed them.
-Trust should ensure Governors have appropriate support to held them discharge this duty. - 3.17.2 The Board is to present to the Council at a general meeting the annual accounts, any report of the auditor on them, and the annual report. - 3.17.3 The annual report should describe the process followed by the Council in relation to the appointments of the Group Chair and Non-executive Directors.
+The Trust should ensure that Governors have appropriate support to help them to discharge this duty. - 3.17.2 The Board is to present to the Council of Governors, at a general meeting, the annual accounts, any report of the auditor on them, and the annual report. - 3.17.3 The annual report should describe the process followed by the Council of Governors in relation to the appointments of the Group Chairman and Group Non-Executive Directors.

-- 3.17.4 The Council will agree with the Audit Committee the criteria for appointing, reappointing and removing external auditors. - 3.17.5 If the Council does not accept the Audit Committee's recommendation, the Board should include in the annual report a statement from the Audit Committee explaining the recommendation and should set out reasons why the Council had taken a different position.
+- 3.17.4 The Council of Governors will agree with the Audit Committee the criteria for appointing, reappointing and removing External Auditors. - 3.17.5 If the Council of Governors does not accept the Audit Committee's recommendation, the Board should include in the annual report a statement from the Audit Committee explaining the recommendation and should set out reasons why the Council had taken a different position.